 389 Commonwealth was designed by architect Obed F. Smith and built in 1885-1886 by Charles H. Dodge, mason, for building contractor George Wheatland, Jr., for speculative sale, one of six contiguous houses (381-383-385-387-389-391 Commonwealth).
-George Wheatland, Jr., is shown as the owner on the original building permit application for 389 Commonwealth, dated December 15, 1885, and on the 1888 Bromley map.
-At the same time, George Wheatland, Jr., was having six more houses built at 430-440 Marlborough on the lots to the north, behind 381-391 Commonwealth, also designed by Obed Smith and built by Charles Dodge.
+George Wheatland, Jr., is shown as the owner on the original building permit application for 381 Commonwealth, dated December 15, 1885.
+At the same time, George Wheatland, Jr., was having six more houses built at 430-440 Marlborough, on the lots to the north, behind 381-391 Commonwealth, also designed by Obed Smith and built by Charles Dodge.

 389 Commonwealth was not listed in the 1900 and 1901 Blue Books.

-Guy Currier was an attorney.
-Prior to their marriage in June of 1894, Marie Burress had been an actress, a leading lady with the Boston Museum stock company.
+Prior to the Curriers’ marriage in June of 1894, Marie Burress had been an actress, a leading lady with the Boston Museum stock company.
+By 1914, she had become active in the women’s suffrage movement, serving as president of the Players’ National Equal Suffrage League.
 In 1920, she established Mariarden Theatre in the Woods in Peterborough, New Hampshire, described in an April 1922 advertisement in Theatre Arts Magazine as a “an outdoor stage for professional performance” and “a summer school for students of the drama and of stage dancing.”
 Among the actors and actresses who came to Mariarden were Bette Davis, Walter Pidgeon, Paul Robeson, and the Bennett sisters: Joan, Constance, and Barbara.

 The Curriers continued to live at 389 Commonwealth during the 1916-1917 winter season, but moved thereafter to 8 Commonwealth.